jesse-norris/CFD/README.md

 * boundary conditions for k
 * inlet conditions from data
 * top and bottom inlets not mixing
-* flow is currently not turbulent
+* flow is currently not turbulent (Re ~ 50 for 1 m/s velocity and average viscosity)